AimanAminuddin/myrepo/README.md

 ---

 ## Outputs & Post-Processing
+Before Optimization, non-active students are filtered out to prevent overcounting existing students assigned to tutors.
 After optimization, the following reports are generated:

 1. **Student-Tutor-Assignments**
    - Generate a csv file containing the assignment of students to different tutors